 |Definition||Aerobic respiration uses oxygen.||Anaerobic respiration is respiration without oxygen; the process uses a respiratory electron transport chain but does not use oxygen as the electron acceptors.|

-|Cells that use it||Aerobic respiration occurs in most cells.||Anaerobic respiration occurs in bacteria, yeasts, some prokaryotes, erythrocytes (red blood cells), and in muscle cells.|
+|Cells that use it||Aerobic respiration occurs in most cells.||Anaerobic respiration occurs mostly in prokaryotes|

-|Amount of energy released||High (36-38 ATP molecules)||Low (2 ATP molecules)|
+|Amount of energy released||High (36-38 ATP molecules)||Lower (Between 36-2 ATP molecules)|

-|Stages||Glycolysis, Krebs cycle, Electron Transport Chain||Glycolysis, Fermentation|
+|Stages||Glycolysis, Krebs cycle, Electron Transport Chain||Glycolysis, Krebs cycle, Electron Transport Chain|

 |Products||Carbon dioxide, water, ATP||Carbon dixoide, reduced species, ATP|